lilstarhunter/Mars_Web_Scraping/README.md

 # Web Scraping Challenge
 **Completed By:** Lauren Stein\
 **Objective:** Build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
-The following outlines what you need to do.

 <img src="mission_to_mars/images/mission_to_mars.png">